What is divestment?

 In December 2016 we presented to the Pensions Committee of Tower Hamlets Council on the environmental and financial case for divesting the £91 million the pension fund reportedly had invested in fossil fuel companies.
 This was a key first step on the journey to divestment!
 You can see a copy of our presentation here.
 The opportunity to present to the Pensions Committee followed the submission of a report in July 2016 which carefully laid out the financial risks of continuing to invest in fossil fuel companies.

 Why are we concerned about climate change?

 Higher average temperatures are directly linked to extreme weather events such as intensified heatwaves, longer and more arid droughts, wilder forest fires, stronger, more frequent storms and the resultant flooding, and increased glacier melt (which means rising sea-levels and further temperature rise as more of the suns rays are absorbed rather than reflected by the earth).

 Sectors with high levels of carbon emissions, such as transport, energy, waste management and industry, are also linked to worsening levels of air pollution, which are now regarded as a major world killer.
 In Tower Hamlets an estimated 138 people a year die as a result of air pollution (ITV.com).

-If it is wrong to continue to wreck the Earth’s climate, then it follows that it is wrong to profit from that wreckage.
-There are also increasing indications that the profitability of the fossil fuel industry will decrease significantly in coming years.
+There are increasing indications that the profitability of the fossil fuel industry will decrease significantly in coming years.
 If action is taken to limit global warming and a large degree of carbon reserves are left in the ground, shares in fossil fuel companies will drop significantly in value (carbontracker.org).
 As such, pension funds currently investing in fossil fuels risk exposure to this 'carbon bubble', while there is already evidence that fossil fuel-free portfolios are capable of out-performing those including fossil fuel investments (msci.com).